Ferid10/CAS05-AIML01/README.md

 - AI Models/Tools: Gemini API (or any other AI model API)

 Background
-Since there are a large number of e-commerce websites right now,we are aiming to creaate a chatbot which can help the consumer with their needs such as product recomendations and helping them with the oders
+Since there are a large number of e-commerce websites right now,we are aiming to create a chatbot which can help the consumer with their needs such as product recomendations and helping them with the oders

 Goals
 - Create a base AI model capable of answering standard customer queries related to e-commerce.